You never thought it would reach this point, but it’s finally time to sit down your parents and have that awkward conversation.

 ‘I might have had a little more money stashed away, but paychecks aren’t what they used to be.’

 You’re not pulling out your violin or asking for some kind of pity party.
 You’re just stating the facts.
 Paychecks are shrinking for younger Americans.
-After adjusting for inflation from 2007 to 2012, paychecks for college graduates, ages 18-34, dropped $3,300 in average annual earnings, according to Census Bureau data.
+After adjusting for inflation, paychecks for college graduates, ages 18-34, dropped $3,300 in average annual earnings, according to Census Bureau data.

 Raising this factoid in front of your parents should also impress them with your ability to retain and cite statistical data.